Shanks' bias in function fields: Introduction

 \subsection{Acknowledgments}

-We thank Bailleul Alexandre, Byungchul Cha, Peter Humphries, and Greg Martin for helpful discussions.
-This work is partially supported by NSF RTG grant DMS-2342225, MPS Scholars, and the Gordon and Betty Moore Foundation.
+We thank Alexandre Bailleul, Byungchul Cha, Peter Humphries, and Greg Martin for helpful discussions.
+We also thank the referee for careful reading and valuable comments.
+This work is partially supported by NSF RTG grant DMS-2342225.